ericz99/giphy-searcher/README.md

 - Able to construct my own webpack file
 - Learned how to bundle + minified all codes into one file
 - Learned how to make an AJAX Request (w/ Restful API access)
+- Understand how localstorage works in the browser

 # How to start?